awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.logging.md

 + **Tomcat** – `/var/log/tomcat8/`

-## Log Location in S3<a name="health-logs-s3location"></a>
+## Log Location in Amazon S3<a name="health-logs-s3location"></a>

-When you request tail or bundle logs from your environment, or instances upload rotated logs, they are stored in your Elastic Beanstalk bucket in Amazon S3\.
+When you request tail or bundle logs from your environment, or when instances upload rotated logs, they're stored in your Elastic Beanstalk bucket in Amazon S3\.
 Elastic Beanstalk creates a bucket named `elasticbeanstalk-region-account-id` for each region in which you create environments\.
 Within this bucket, logs are stored under the path `resources/environments/logs/logtype/environment-id/instance-id`\.

 For example, logs from instance `i-0a1fd158`, in Elastic Beanstalk environment `e-mpcwnwheky` in region `us-west-2` in account `0123456789012`, are stored in the following locations: